Fiction

 A Girl's Own War

-£13.95In wartime Ireland, an Englishman and a German each need the other to betray his country.
+£13.95In neutral Ireland in 1940, where wartime combatants live side by side, an Englishman and a German each need the other to betray his country.
 And if the nationalist firebrands get their way, they may have to fight to the death.
-But hang on!―Just a few months ago, Flight Lieutenant Oliver Carmichael and Baron Julius von Stulpnagel were living together in Berlin, trying to […]
+But hang on!
+Just a few months ago, Flight Lieutenant Oliver Carmichael and Baron […]

 -